Daniel-Peace/senior_project/senior_project.md

 1. **Waiting to assign AprilTag** - An operator drives a robot to a casualty’s AprilTag, which requires the operator to press the deadman trigger to allow the robot to move.

-1. **Assigning AprilTag** - Once the robot is in a good position to scan the AprilTag the deadman trigger is released by the operator, implicitly telling the robot to start scanning the apriltag.
+1. **Assigning AprilTag** - Once the robot is in a good position to scan the AprilTag the deadman trigger is released by the operator, implicitly telling the robot to start scanning the AprilTag.
 This starts a timer for 10 seconds which is visible to the operator through a UI.

-1. **Waiting to scan for afflictions** - Once the Apriltag scanning is done, the operator then drives the robot to a location which provides a good angle to scan the casualty for injuries.
+1. **Waiting to scan for afflictions** - Once the AprilTag scanning is done, the operator then drives the robot to a location which provides a good angle to scan the casualty for injuries.

-1. **Scanning for affliction** - Again, once the robot is in a good position to scan, the deadman trigger is released by the operator.
+1. **Scanning for afflictions** - Again, once the robot is in a good position to scan, the deadman trigger is released by the operator.
 This again implicitly tells the robot to start scanning, but this time for afflictions.

 1. **Finalizing Reports** - After completing the scan for injuries, all predictions from all AI and ML models running on the robot are gathered and combined into a single report.
 This is accomplished through weighted averages along with a weighted voting system.